danishmsin/Natural-Language-Understanding-Assignments/README.txt

 There's a small typo in the report.
+(Section 6.2 page 3)
 - Instead of the analogy task -- London : England :: Athens : ?
 The results were shown of the task -- Athens : Greece :: London : ?